ulfschneider/ulf.website/content/posts/2023-12-29-styling-check-boxes-and-radio-buttons.md

 ## Advantages and disadvantages

-For long I used [Sara´s approach of styling checkboxes and radio buttons](https://www.sarasoueidan.com/blog/inclusively-hiding-and-styling-checkboxes-and-radio-buttons/).
+For long I used [Sara's approach of styling checkboxes and radio buttons](https://www.sarasoueidan.com/blog/inclusively-hiding-and-styling-checkboxes-and-radio-buttons/).
 I think the following, different approach, is even simpler and has advantages:

 - No SVG (if you see that as an advantage).
 - No dealing with visibility, opacity, or clip-path to hide the input controls.